MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 `$MyInvocation` is populated only for scripts, function, and script blocks.
-You can use the information in the **System.Management.Automation.InvocationInfo** object that `$MyInvocation` returns in the current script, such as the path and filename of the script (`$MyInvocation.MyCommand.Path`) or the name of a function (`$MyInvocation.MyCommand.Name`) to identify the current command.
+You can use the information in the **System.Management.Automation.InvocationInfo** object that `$MyInvocation` returns in the current script, such as the name of a function (`$MyInvocation.MyCommand.Name`) to identify the current command.
 This is useful for finding the name of the current script.